publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch35/schI/m__us_usc_t25_s3304.md

         (1) __Continuing eligibility presumed__

-            An Indian tribe which has qualified under subsection (a) or (b) of this section for a grant under this subchapter for any fiscal year shall continue to be eligible for such a grant for each succeeding fiscal year unless the Secretary revokes such eligibility for a cause described in paragraph (2).
+            An Indian tribe which has qualified under subsection (a) or (b) for a grant under this subchapter for any fiscal year shall continue to be eligible for such a grant for each succeeding fiscal year unless the Secretary revokes such eligibility for a cause described in paragraph (2).

         (2) __Causes for loss of eligibility__